billforsternz/winged-spider/example/input/Experiments.md

 Getting Started.md
 Experiments.md
 About.md
-Details\
+Details/
-Details\Details.md
+Details/Details.md
-Details\Markdown Extensions.md
+Details/Markdown Extensions.md
-Details\Template System.md
+Details/Template System.md
-Details\Chess.pgn
+Details/Chess.pgn
-Details\Quirks and Rough Edges.md
+Details/Quirks and Rough Edges.md
 </pre>

-Now when you run Winged Spider again it will note that the plan and the generated plan are out of sync and it will use the differences to intelligently rebuild the Home, Folders, Getting Started and About pages.
+Now when you run Winged Spider again it will note that the plan and the generated plan are out of sync and it will use the differences to intelligently rebuild the Home, Getting Started, Experiments and About pages.
 These pages need to be rebuilt because their menu has been reordered.
 The Details pages are unaffected since the Details menu is unchanged, so they are not rebuilt.